Xiangjun-TJU/IAMP-NET/README.md

 # IAMP-NET
-Deep-unfolding method based on improved AMP is used to retrieve lenticular measurements
+Deep-unfolding method based on improved AMP is used to retrieve lensless measurements